Tax in Bolivia

 Common pitfalls for foreign operators

-Several features of Bolivia's tax system catch foreign companies and individuals off-guard:
+Several features of Bolivia's tax system catch foreign operators off-guard:

-The 3% IT (Transactions Tax) applies to gross sales in parallel with IVA and IUE.
-It is creditable against IUE but acts as a minimum tax floor — companies with losses still pay IT on revenue.
+The 3% IT applies to gross sales alongside IVA and IUE.
+It is creditable against IUE but acts as a minimum floor - loss-making companies still pay IT on revenue.

-US nationals and companies operating in Bolivia face full 12.5% WHT on dividends with no treaty reduction.
-Double taxation relief must come from the US foreign tax credit mechanism, not from a bilateral agreement.
+US nationals and companies in Bolivia face full 12.5% WHT on dividends with no treaty reduction.
+Relief must come from the US foreign tax credit, not a bilateral agreement.

-Crypto transactions remain prohibited in the formal financial system.
-Gains from crypto activity have no defined tax treatment.
-Practitioners advise caution — legal ambiguity combined with BCB enforcement risk is a live concern.
+Crypto transactions remain prohibited in the formal financial system, and gains have no defined tax treatment - legal ambiguity plus BCB enforcement risk is a live concern.

 IUE return deadlines depend on sector-assigned fiscal year-end: industrial (March), mining (September), commercial (December).
 A wrong assumption about year-end can trigger a late-filing penalty.

-Bolivia's 2009 plurinational constitution formally recognizes indigenous customary law.
-This affects land rights and some commercial agreements — particularly in rural areas — and can create title complications that affect investment structuring.
+Bolivia's 2009 plurinational constitution recognizes indigenous customary law, affecting land rights and some rural commercial agreements - a source of title complications for investment structuring.

 The Sistema de Facturacion Electronica (SFE) is mandatory for in-scope taxpayers.
-Foreign-managed enterprises setting up operations in Bolivia need to integrate with SFE before issuing any taxable invoices.
+Foreign-managed enterprises need SFE integration before issuing any taxable invoice.

 When should you talk to a Bolivian tax pro?